 - Wages (less employment credits)

 Tax information for a sole proprietorship can be quite simple, but it can also get very complicated if you use lots of materials, pay contractors, have a home office, or deal with other tricky requirements.
 If you’re at all confused, it’s best to consult a professional.

 An accountant or tax attorney can keep your books on the up and up, help you minimize your tax liability, and avoid paying back penalties or interest.
 A professional will be better able to explain capitalization requirements, and how to go about deducting large equipment purchases.

-For example, equipment costs required to keep equipment operational – such as repairs, maintenance and replacement parts – are generally deductible against income.
+For example, equipment costs required to keep equipment operational – such as repairs, maintenance, and replacement parts – are generally deductible against income.
 Large equipment purchases, such as vehicles and expensive computer equipment, generally need to be capitalized and depreciated over several years.
 A tax pro can walk you through all of this.
 Thankfully, fees paid to the professionals are tax-deductible if you’re self-employed.

 The above deductions can potentially save you plenty of cash.
 As an example, let’s consider a motor vehicle you use for business purposes.
-There are two deductions available: a standard rate deduction, and deduction of actual expenses.
+There are two deductions available: a standard rate deduction and a deduction of the actual expenses.

-If you qualify for the standard rate deduction, all you need do is multiply your total business mileage by the proper rate (56 cents in 2014).
+If you qualify for the standard rate deduction, all you need do is multiply your total business mileage by the proper rate (56 cents).
 To qualify, you must have used the standard rate in the first year you used a vehicle you own.
 If the vehicle is leased, you can start using the standard rate in the year you lease the vehicle, and then you must use the standard rate for every year of your lease thereafter.

-The second option is to determine the business portion of expenses for gasoline, oil, repairs, license plates, and then to depreciate the vehicle.
+The second option is to determine the business portion of expenses for gasoline, oil, repairs, license plates, and the depreciation of the vehicle.
 For the sake of an easy example, we’ll use the flat deduction.